Television in Venezuela: Channels and channel owners

 Televisa was the second television network to begin operations in Venezuela after Televisora Nacional, and the first commercial network before Radio Caracas Televisión both in 1953.
 Ondas del Lago Televisión was the first Venezuelan regional television network based in Maracaibo, Zulia State.
 Created in 1957, lasted only a few months before ceasing operations.
 Actually the main private television networks are Venevisión, Televen and Globovisión.
 Public-owned television includes Venezolana de Televisión, TVes, ViVe and teleSUR.
 There are also local community-run television stations such as Catia TVe and a range of regional networks such as Zuliana de Televisión.
 The Venezuelan government also provides funding to Avila TV, Buena TV and Asamblea Nacional Televisión.

 "Communitarian channels," funded by the Venezuelan government, are not counted as state television in figures despite relying on government funding to broadcast.
 "Communitarian channels technically are supposed to be independent, and many of them struggle to assert some autonomy vis-à-vis the state, but only progovernment channels receive state funding and support.
 Given that there are few other funding sources, communitarian channels inevitably end up complying with state directives."

 Since 1980, Venezuela uses the North American analog color broadcast system NTSC and since 2009, the Japanese system with the Brazilian improvement ISDB-T.

 In Venezuela, the use of CATV or satellite TV is very common and the prices are low.
 Inter is the leader with 430,000 subscribers (39%), followed by 400,000 DirecTV subscribers (36.5%), Net-Uno 110,000 subscribers (10%) and SuperCable 105,000 subscribers (9.5%).

 As of 2023, out of nineteen over-the-air television channels, only eight are private.
 Low-income households with no access to subscription television are subject to Chavist propaganda on a daily basis.
 The shutdown of RCTV triggered a change in consumption among Venezuelans.
 SIBCI-owned channels are also known for rebroadcasting content from each other regularly: Vive's Corazón llanero as of July 2023 was being rebroadcast on TV FANB, TVES and VTV.
 Commercial TV frequently repeats old telenovelas, while production of Venezuelan telenovelas has fallen since the 2000s, though Venevisión is struggling to recover from this content drought.
-HD signals are introduced at a slow pace, at a time where 8K is the latest international trend.
+HD signals are introduced at a slow pace, at a time when 8K is the latest international trend.